Inside Aesop’s Unique Marketing Strategy

 Aesop treats retail as media.
 The store is not a shelf.
 It is a set.
 Most brands scale by repeating the same store format everywhere.
 Aesop scales by repeating principles while letting the expression change.
 That creates a reason to visit, even for someone who could buy online in two minutes.

 The local architecture approach also helps the brand borrow legitimacy from its surroundings.
 Aesop in one city feels like it belongs in that city.
 In another, it feels like a different installation.
-Publications have covered how Aesop’s stores are designed to respond to local neighbourhoods and heritage, often through collaborations with architects and designers: Options The Edge.
-Even design-led outlets regularly treat Aesop locations as architecture stories, not just retail openings, which reinforces how central store design is to Aesop’s marketing strategy (Wallpaper).
+Publications have covered how Aesop designs stores to respond to local neighborhoods and heritage, often through collaborations with architects and designers, as Options, The Edge has reported.
+Even design-led outlets treat Aesop openings as architecture stories, not just retail news, which reinforces how central store design is to its marketing strategy, as coverage of its Rome store opening in Wallpaper shows.

-- Each location is tailored to its neighbourhood, often with local designers.
+• Each location is tailored to its neighborhood, often with local designers.

 3. Emphasis on Customer Education, Not Selling